Peter-QA-testing-Journey/CYPRESS---PRACTICE_SKILL_IN-SIMULATED-USER-STORY--TEST_SCENARIO/README.md

 # RUN AND ISNTALLATION

-Set up the Node.js environment:
+## Set up the Node.js environment:

-yaml
-Copy code
-- name: Set up Node.js
+## Set up Node.js
-  uses: actions/setup-node@v2
-  with:
 node-version: '16'

-Install project dependencies and Cypress:
+## Install project dependencies and Cypress:

-yaml
-Copy code
-- name: Install dependencies
 run: npm ci

-- name: Install Cypress
+## Install Cypress
 run: npx cypress install

-Run Cypress tests:
+## Run Cypress tests:

-yaml
-Copy code
-- name: Run Cypress tests
-  run: npx cypress run -b chrome
+npx cypress run -b chrome

 # RUNNING LOCALLY
 [Clone the repository](https://github.com/Peter-QA-testing-Journey/CYPRESS---PRACTICE_SKILL_IN-SIMULATED-USER-STORY--TEST_SCENARIO.git)

-Open Cypress:
+## Open Cypress:

 npx cypress open

-Run the tests:
+## Run the tests:

 In the Cypress Test Runner that opens, click on the test file you want to run.
 Or headlessly with CMD -npm run test (from directory Project)

 # Project Overview

-This project demonstrates the testing of multi-step form using CYPRESS FOR END2END TESTING.
-The focus is on verifying the functionality of filling out and submitting the form and CI/CD results.
+This project demonstrates Cypress end-to-end testing for a multi-step form.
+The focus is on verifying form functionality and CI/CD results.
-Although the project probably includes more user stories IN REAL LIFE, I have concentrated specifically on the ONE SIMULATED CHOSEN USER STORY WITH functionality of the multi-step form and its end-to-end testing.
+Though the project likely includes more user stories, I have concentrated on a single simulated user story for testing the multi-step form.
-I have used training website for TESTING, in general.
+A training website was used for the tests.

 ## User Story